 - 2. All plan dimensions in metres and all detail dimensions in millimetre.
 3. Confloctor to confirm location and elevation of all evating services and utilities prior to start of construction.
 4. Provide loyout of all work for approval by Landwage Architect prior to proceeding with work.
 5. Confloctor to previde inigations, stem for all planters to current IMARC Standards and Conflored Specifications.
-6. Plant moterial, initialistion and maintenance to conform to the current edition of the SCLA/SCLA/LA Conditionage Standards.
+6. Plant moterial, initialistion and amaintenance to conform to the current edition of the SCLA/SCLA/LA Conditionage Standards.
 7. General Confloctor and job sub-confloctors are responsible for all costs detailed to preduction and submission to consultant of landscape as-built information including integration.
-6. The protection function, for existing tees, to be installed prior to communications of all starts and the starts.
-6. The protection function, for existing tees, to be installed prior to communications.
-6. The protection function, for existing tees, to be installed prior to communications.
-6. The protection function, for existing tees, to be installed prior to communications.
-6. The protection function, for existing tees, to be installed and the communications and the starts.
-6. The protection function, for existing tees, to be installed and the communications and the starts.
-6. The protection function of the starts and the starts are started to the start and the started transfer and the start
+7. The protection function, for existing tees, to be installed prior to communications of all starts and the starts of the starts.
+7. The protection function, for existing tees, to be installed prior to communications and the starts.
+8. The protection function, for existing tees, to be installed prior to communications.
+9. The protection function, for existing tees, to be installed prior to communications.
+9. The protection function, for existing tees, to be installed and the prior to communications.
+9. The protection function for existing tees.
+9. The protection function for existing

 -

 - +

 - -

 - 1

 1. PEZONING 14 05 04

 rev no description date

-smen revolution the these makings and de- ne property of disembers of an open shown and may not be ch us abo
+smen revolution the these makings and de- ne property of disembers of an open shown and may not be ch ur obe

 project na ma